Issue: When you tried to start your AutoCAD®-based program, you received an error message that indicated either a problem or a crash.

 - Custom content, especially from previous releases of the program, may not be compatible.
 Remove custom search path content such as shortcuts, templates, menu/cui files and tool palette files.

 - Software programs on your computer, such as antivirus, antispyware, or other security programs, may conflict with the startup behavior of your AutoCAD-based program.
 You can test for a software conflict by running the program in Windows Diagnostic Mode.
-For instructions on using the program in Windows Diagnostic Mode, see the following solution for more information: Starting AutoCAD® in Windows® diagnostic mode.
+For instructions on using the program in Windows Diagnostic Mode, see the following solution for more information: How to perform a diagnostic startup in Windows.

 - If the program runs correctly in Windows Diagnostic Mode, it indicates a conflict with software on your machine.
 Contact your computer support professional for further assistance diagnosing and resolving conflicts with other software on the computer.